rar0n/rarons-TTS-Reader/README.md

 - Now also with STT (Speech To Text) long-form transcription (TTS Reader is a bit of a misnomer now).

-A small Python wrapper that reads pasted text aloud through KoboldCpp's TTS API, with live highlighting, better handling of (some/most?) punctuations and numbers.

-Can now also do audio or video transcripts using Whisper in KoboldCpp.
-Can save rendered audio and subtitles (for use in a player later).

 ### Features